lambertJiakangChen/Analytics_of_the_Yelp_Dataset/README.md

 * The average number of stars of restaurants in the `city`, `ST`
 * The average number of reviews for all businesses in the `city`, `ST`
 * The average number of reviews for restaurants in the `city`, `ST`

-*
-## Q2.
-Distribution Statistics (30%, 10% each)
+## dist.py
+Original file provided by Kaggle ([*yelp_academic_dataset_business.json*](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/3?select=yelp_academic_dataset_business.json)) for evaluation.

-Given a collection of businesses in a file `/path-to-file/filename.json`, a two-letter state/province abbreviation `ST` (case-sensitive), and a name of a city `city` (case-sensitive), write a Python script (*dist.py*) that performs the following tasks:
+Given a collection of businesses in a file `/path-to-file/filename.json`, a two-letter state/province abbreviation `ST` (case-sensitive), and a name of a city `city` (case-sensitive) need to be passed to the script as command line arguments

+dist.py contains **3** parts

-1. For all restaurants in the `city`, `ST`, compute the frequency distribution of the number of restaurants in each category of restaurants (e.g., Japanese, Chinese, Canadian, Italian, etc.).
-Your script should only consider restaurant categories that are based on geographical origin.
-For example, "Mediterranean" is a legit restaurant category while "Sandwiches" is not.
-Please note that a restaurant can fall into multiple categories.
-Write the **top-10** categories to a text file named ***Q2_part1.out*** in the **current working directory**.
-The output should be one line per pair of values as follows:
+Part 1.
+Compute the frequency distribution of the number of restaurants in each category of restaurants (e.g., Japanese, Chinese, Canadian, Italian, etc.) Display the **top-10** categories in descending order with one line per pair of values as follows:
     ```
     category:#restaurants
     ```
-    For example:
+Part 2.
+Compute the frequency distribution of the number of reviews submitted for each category of restaurants (e.g., Japanese, Chinese, Canadian, Italian, etc.).
+Display the **top-10** reviews in descending order with one line per triplet as follows:
     ```
-    Japanese:525
-    Chinese:425
-    Canadian (New):345
-    Italian:230
-    Vietnamese:216
-    American (New):182
-    American (Traditional):181
-    Asian Fusion:177
-    Mediterranean:149
-    Indian:144
-    ```

-2. For all restaurants in the `city`, `ST`, compute the frequency distribution of the number of reviews submitted for each category of restaurants (e.g., Japanese, Chinese, Canadian, Italian, etc.).
-Your script should only consider restaurant categories that are based on geographical origin.
-For example, "Mediterranean" is a legit restaurant category while "Sandwiches" is not.
-Please note that a restaurant can fall into multiple categories.
-Write the top-10 most reviewed categories in descending order (from the most reviewed category to the least reviewed) to a text file named ***Q2_part2.out*** in the **current working directory**.
-The output should be one line per triplet as follows:
-    ```
     category:#reviews:average_review_count
     ```

-    For example:
+Part 3.
+Create a bar chart that shows the **top-5** restaurant categories identified in part (1), where the x-axis represents the restaurant category, and the y-axis represents its frequency (#restaurants).

+Run the script as follows:
     ```
-    Japanese:48181:91.77
-    Canadian (New):39046:113.18
-    Chinese:21924:51.59
-    American (New):21764:119.58
-    Italian:19729:85.78
-    American (Traditional):17222:95.15
-    Vietnamese:13829:64.02
-    Asian Fusion:12416:70.15
-    Middle Eastern:11849:101.27
-    French:11735:126.18
+    $ python3 dist.py /path-to-file/filename.json city ST (Linux)
+    or
+    $ python dist.py /path-to-file/filename.json city ST (Windows)
     ```

-3. Create a bar chart that shows the **top-5** (NOT top-10) restaurant categories identified in part (1), where the x-axis represents the restaurant category, and the y-axis represents its frequency (#restaurants).
-The size of the bar chart should be **10-inch-by-10-inch**.
-The chart should be properly labeled.
-Save the plot as a **PDF** file named ***Q2_part3.pdf*** in the **current working directory**.
-We use the original file provided by Kaggle ([*yelp_academic_dataset_business.json*](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/3?select=yelp_academic_dataset_business.json)) for evaluation.
-Your script should be run as follows:
-    ```
-    $ python3 dist.py /path-to-file/filename.json city ST
-    ```
     For example:
     ```
     $ python3 dist.py yelp_academic_dataset_business.json Vancouver BC
     ```

-**Hint:** Use the [*matplotlib*](https://matplotlib.org/stable/index.html) package to create the plot.
-You can follow this [tutorial](https://matplotlib.org/stable/plot_types/basic/bar.html#sphx-glr-plot-types-basic-bar-py) about using *matplotlib* to create a bar chart.

 ## Q3.
 Creating the Yelp Social Network (20%)
 The social network will be represented as a graph G(V,E), where V is a set of vertices representing the Yelp users and E is a set of edges representing friendships between Yelp users.